lfhohmann/codewars-katas/5kyu/squared_spiral_1/README.md

 The spiral starts at 0 which is located at coordinates (0,0), number 1 is at (1,0), number 2 is at (1,1), number 3 is at (0,1) and so on.
 The spiral always starts to the right and goes in an anti-clockwise direction.

-The returned value should be a tuple in the (x,y) format.
+The returned value should be a tuple (for Python) and an array (for Javascript) in the (x,y) format.

-`100 fixed tests and another 450 random tests are performed with small numbers ranging from 0 to 100,000 .Another 450 random tests are performed with large numbers ranging from 100,000,000,000 to 100,000,000,000,000.`
+`100 fixed tests and another 500.000 random tests are performed with small numbers ranging from 0 to 100,000 .Another 500.000 random tests are performed with large numbers ranging from 100,000,000,000 to 100,000,000,000,000.`